Gregg F. Martin: Early life

 The son of a World War II sailor and native New Englander, he graduated from Holbrook High School in Holbrook, MA in 1974 and was an Army ROTC walk-on at the University of Maine.
 He graduated from West Point in 1979 and was commissioned as an Army Engineer.
-He married Maggie Ryan and has a family of three sons: Philip, Connor, and Pat.
+He married Maggie Ryan and has a family of three sons: Philip, Conor, and Pat.

 Education

 He graduated from the West Point, U.S. Military Academy (USMA), in 1979 and a Master of Science in Civil Engineering and Technology Policy from Massachusetts Institute of Technology (1988) where he would later earn a Doctor of Philosophy in Engineering and Public Policy in 1992.

 Service career

 As career Engineer Officer (20 years) in the US Army Martin served at Fort Belvoir, Fort Benning, Germany, Fort Lewis, Honduras, and Fort Leonard Wood as a combat and construction engineer.
 He first attended the Engineer Officer Basic and Advanced Courses at Fort Belvoir; continued his training at Ranger and Airborne School in Fort Benning; and began his career serving on the frontlines of the Cold War in 1979 as Platoon Leader, Company Commander, and Project Engineer in Germany defending the free world from the Soviet Union.
-After his 6 year tour in Germany Martin continued his service at Fort Lewis as an Engineer Staff Officer with I Corps and the 864th Engineer Battalion.
-This was followed by a year of service in Honduras as the Engineer Staff Officer for the Joint Task Force Bravo and a two year tour as a Commander of the 5th Engineer Battalion at Fort Leonard Wood, MO.
+After his 6-year tour in Germany Martin continued his service at Fort Lewis as an Engineer Staff Officer with I Corps and the 864th Engineer Battalion.
+This was followed by a year of service in Honduras as the Engineer Staff Officer for the Joint Task Force Bravo and a two-year tour as a Commander of the 5th Engineer Battalion at Fort Leonard Wood, MO.